TandiweP/100-days-of-code/log.md

 **Today's Progress**: Focused on FamilySearch work and organizing my schedule for the upcoming week.

 ### Day 50: 9/5 Monday
-**Today's Progress**: Conitued Udemy CSS section and did a lot of work modifying radio inputs, nav links, and buttons in the ice cream repo.
+**Today's Progress**: Continued Udemy CSS section and did a lot of work modifying radio inputs, nav links, and buttons in the ice cream repo.

 **Thoughts**  I could style for DAYS.